 Doctors are natural teachers.
 I believe this is, at least in part, because the selfless sharing of information and focus on the needs of the learner so well-described by Dr. Markert are also features of the physician-patient relationship.
 They also instinctively understand the concept of assumed trust, as critical to the teaching role as it is to provision of care to patients.

 This week at medical school convocation, the graduating class will honour three such great teachers whom they have identified to receive the Connell Award.
 Named in honour of two previous heads of medicine, this award recognizes outstanding contributions to mentorship, lectureship and clinical teaching over their medical school experience.
 This year, Drs.
 Susan Moffatt, David Lee and Barry Chan have been selected and are, indeed, very worthy recipients.

 Congratulations to them, and to all our faculty who contribute their time and natural talents to not only educating our students, but modelling for them the commitment and teaching skills that they will carry into their careers.

 Curriculum Committee Information – March 22, 2018 & April 17, 2018

 Faculty, staff, and students interested in attending Curriculum Committee meetings should contact the Committee Secretary, Candace Miller (email@example.com), for information relating to agenda items and meeting schedules.

-A meeting of the Curriculum Committee was held on February 1, 2018.
+A meeting of the Curriculum Committee was held on March 22, 2018 and April 17, 2018.
 To review the topics discussed at this meeting, please click HERE to view the agenda for March 22, 2018 and HERE to view the agenda for April 17, 2018.

 Those who are directly impacted by any decisions made by the Curriculum Committee have been notified via email.